chi-cmd/chi-cmd/README.md

 ### Hi there 👋
+-I'm chiaki and 23years old.
+-I'm working as an engineer.
+-I joined a hackathon team in Japan and am studying java and python.
+-I don't understand using github because I starting study github recently -I'm going to learn how to use it a lot and improve my site on github and English

 <!--
 **chi-cmd/chi-cmd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.